Minauras/Minauras/README.md

 I have an MSc in Electrical Engineering from EPFL Switzerland, and I am specialized in Embedded Systems and Computer Vision.

-I am currently employed as an Embedded Software Engineer at [Oratek](https://oratek.com/), but I am looking for a new position.
+I am currently employed as an Software Engineer at Cisco.

 You can find my CV [here](./CV_clerc.pdf)!